 The coverage of his creations has been a successive string of viral responses.
 His collection 12 Shoes for 12 Lovers generated 35 million hits on Google and his Wave Cabinet has over 10 million online views.
 Errazuriz has been featured in multiple magazine covers and portrayed in thousands press articles.
 He has received critical acclaim from The New York Times, The Financial Times, and the Wall Street Journal, among others.
 In addition, his work has been featured in mainstream TV on BBC, CNN, ABC and NY1.

-'Anything You Destroy, We Will Rebuild' is Sebastian Errazuriz's debut exhibition at David Gill Gallery.
-It runs 1 June - 4 July 2018.
+'Anything You Destroy, We Will Rebuild' was Sebastian Errazuriz's debut exhibition at David Gill Gallery in June 2018.